-U.S., allied Soldiers take spiritual journey with V Corps chaplain
+U.S., Allied Soldiers take spiritual journey with V Corps chaplain

 |0

-This work, U.S., allied Soldiers take spiritual journey with V Corps chaplain [Image 10 of 10], by SPC Devin Klecan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., Allied Soldiers take spiritual journey with V Corps chaplain, by SPC Devin Klecan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT